 Collaborations or collaborative works are works which fulfil all other eligible submission criteria except that they are produced by more than one artist.

-Collaborative artworks will be listed in the brochure according to the surname of the first named artist (all artists names should be listed).
+Collaborative artworks will be listed according to the surname of the first named artist (all artists names should be listed).

 Where collaborative works sell, payment will be made in full of any sums due to the first named artist on the submission form.
 Each collaborative work submitted counts as one entry for each artist involved for the purpose of calculating the total number of works they are entitled to submit.

-A member’s entitlement to have one work accepted and hung does not apply to collaborative pieces.
+A member’s entitlement to have work accepted does not apply to collaborative pieces.

 Digital prints are acceptable only if it is clear that they are original artworks made by the creative use of digital technology involving the “hand of the artist”.
 No photography or Giclée reproductions will be accepted unless as a minor part of a work produced by other means.